Mbed-TLS/mbedtls/BRANCHES.md

 Every major version will become an LTS branch when the next major version is released.
 We may occasionally create LTS branches from other releases at our discretion.
-After a new LTS branch is created, it remains supported for at least 3 years.
+When a new LTS branch is created, it usually remains supported for three years.

 ## Backwards Compatibility for application code